MahtoSujeet/.dotfiles/README.md

-# My Linux Environment Dotfiles
+# My Linux Dotfiles

-## My terminal config.
-It incudes OhMyZSH, Neovim and Kitty.
+It includes Hyprland, neovim and zsh.

 ### Prerequisites
 1. `git` must be installed